Degrees:

 B.A., Univ. de San Andres, Argentina

 Hernán Flom holds a PhD from the University of California, Berkeley, with a focus on Comparative and Latin American Politics.
-His main research interests are illegal markets, violence, and criminal justice policies, particularly in Latin America.
-His book project analyzes how states informally regulate drug trafficking in Latin American metropolitan areas.
-His work has appeared on Governance, Latin American Politics and Society, and Comparative Politics.
+His main research interests are criminal markets and state violence in Latin America.
+His first book, The Informal Regulation of Criminal Markets in Latin America, analyzes how states informally regulate drug trafficking in Latin American metropolitan areas.
+His work has appeared in Perspectives on Politics, Governance, Journal of Urban Affairs, Latin American Politics and Society, and Comparative Politics.
 Before arriving at Trinity, he was selected as a Visiting Fellow by the Kellogg Institute at the University of Notre Dame and worked as a Coordinator in the National Ministry of Security in Argentina.
-While in Argentina, he also taught at multiple undergraduate and graduate programs in both public and private universities.
 He believes in a dynamic and interactive learning experience, which engages students with real-world problems and uses alternative teaching methods to gauge students’ interests.

 |